 - Inappropriate elimination is also a one of the most common indications of stress in cats, and it may work both ways.
 That is, a litter box issues may be caused by stress, and they themselves may be the source of the stress, while avoidance of the box is caused by something else.

 - Excessive grooming or decreased grooming.
 Cats use grooming for several reasons: keeping clean, bonding with other animals and for reducing anxiety.
 If your cat is in stress quite often, he might groom himself in rates higher than normal.
 What is normal?
-If he develops extreme hair loss or even bare skin due to over grooming, then it is obviously not normal.
+If he develops extreme hair loss or due to over grooming, then it is obviously not normal.
 However, it is also not that uncommon that the stress forces a cat to groom himself less, or even stop doing it at all.
 However, it is very likely to be caused by pain, as well

 - Aggression has many different forms, and many of them include stress as, both the trigger and the outcome of it.
 It applies no matter how the aggression is expressed, as there are many forms of it and may be directed to humans, other cats, dogs or even objects.
 Other reasons for excessive vocalizations is when cat demands something, like food, or being let outdoors.If the cat is then not getting what it wants, his stress levels will rise.
 However, in this situation it’d be wiser to let it do so, and will cease later, instead of recurring again, and again, if the cat gets what it wants after a bit of begging.